-Cardiovascular disease affects 92.1 million Americans, and 735,000 people in the U.S. have heart attacks each year.
+Cardiovascular disease affected 121.5 million Americans between 2013 and 2016, and 790,000 people in the U.S. have heart attacks each year.
 The risks are real.
 The good news is that awareness of the value of critical illness insurance is growing.
-Sales of policies grew 17 percent from 2015 to 2016, and 23 percent of small businesses currently offer it as a voluntary benefit.
+Sales of policies grew 15 percent from 2016 to 2017, and in 2017, 23 percent of small businesses offered it as a voluntary benefit.
 That’s why now is a good time for brokers to focus on selling critical illness insurance.

 Here are some things you need to know to help you be successful year-round.